 Entropion, Pigmentary Keratitis & Eye Ulcers.

-For more information about pug health issues, please visit: Pug Eyes Health Information-The Pug Breed Council (pughealth.org.uk)
+More information about pug health issues, can be found at: Pug Eyes Health Information-The Pug Breed Council (pughealth.org.uk)

 Teddy and his Pigmentary Keratitis.